antrad1978/devops/activiti6_docker/README.md

 # Thanks

-Special thanks to https://github.com/eternnoir/activiti I used his project a template for this one.
+Special thanks to https://github.com/eternnoir/activiti I used his project as template for this one.

 # Introduction